“Our Beloved Institute”

 Having been established a few months before the end of World War 1, Alnmouth WI celebrated its twenty first birthday in 1939 a few months before the Second World War began.
 In 1938 Mrs Scholefield gave the hut to the WI but it was not long before it was commandeered for the war effort and meetings moved to the Hindmarsh Hall.

-Alnmouth WI embraced the technological age and had its own website in 2008.
+In 2008 Alnmouth WI embraced the technological age by having its own website 2008.
 In the same year it celebrated its 90th birthday with a dinner in the Hindmarsh Hall and the first viewing of an excellent DVD showing the history of the WI.